I know why you’re planning to end your life.

 It runs smoothly until the original seal of the engine does not get opened.

 The initial alignment and refinement will be missing once you tamper with the original setting.
 Yes, everything will fit, but it will not perform the way it used to.

 It is the case with the human body.
 Once you jump out of the body for the sake of seeing it from the outside, the alignment with those seven “contact” points falls out of the place.
 It gets disturbed.
 You may start catching weird infections and some serious illnesses.

 Osho says.
 “Every meditator needs to experience the reality at least once that he is not the body.
 But the experiment should be done in later years of one’s life.
 When you’re somewhat free of your family responsibilities.”

 “That way even if something goes wrong you won’t regret it.
 Because by that time you shall be in the last phase of your life.
 And then, it won’t matter much to you if you live six months lesser or 6 months more.
 The duration of your life would lose its importance.
 You would have realised the fact that you’re not your body.
 You’re the soul, and the soul cannot die.”

 So I feel my fear was a blessing in disguise.
 It was in my best interest that I reached the navel but did not jump out of the body.
 I would have been in deep trouble had I been taken the plunge.

-Now let’s come back to the question – can someone really end his life by killing his body?
 The answer in traditional terms is a “yes” because that’s how we all perceive life and death.
 The body dies, the person dies.
 That’s how you’ve been conditioned to think.

 You better pull yourself up right at this very moment and start finding ways to move past your current challenges.